Chappell Hill, Texas: 19th century

 The town was established in 1849 by Mary Elizabeth Haller, who founded the town on 100 acre of land she bought and having opened a post office two years earlier.
 She then named the town after her maternal grandfather Robert Wooding Chappell.
 The area around the town was settled by planters from the Deep South and, thanks to the fertile soil of the Brazos River valley, cotton became the area's main crop.

-Jacob Haller and Mary built in 1850 a large home which served as a boarding house and then became the Stage Coach Inn, which Mary or her mother Charlotte Hargrove operated until 1859, continuing under new ownership until 1871.
-Because the inn was about halfway between Houston and Austin, it was a convenient stopover for travelers along two major stagecoach lines.
+Jacob Haller and Mary built in 1850 a large home that served as a boarding house and then became the Stage Coach Inn, which Mary or her mother Charlotte Hargrove operated until 1859, continuing under new ownership until 1871.
+Because the inn was about halfway between Houston and Austin, it was a convenient stopover for travelers along the two major stagecoach lines.

-Before the Civil War. the population reached a maximum of about 3,000 people; at that time, San Antonio and Galveston were the largest towns at around 8,000 people.
+Before the Civil War, the population reached a maximum of about 3,000 people; at that time, San Antonio and Galveston were the largest towns at around 8,000 people.
 A sawmill, a railroad line, five churches, and a Masonic Lodge were built in the area.
-Two colleges, Soule University for men and Chappell Hill Female College for women, were founded in the 1850s.

 The town was incorporated in 1856.

 The men of Chappell Hill formed part of the First Texas Lancers cavalry regiment during the Civil War and fought in Missouri, Louisiana, and Arkansas.
 Men from Chappell Hill served in numerous renowned Confederate units, including the Texas Brigade and Terry's Texas Rangers, and saw action in most of the major engagements of the Civil War.
 In addition, the Soule University building was used as a field hospital.

 In 1867, a yellow fever epidemic decimated the town and other southeast Texas towns.
 Many men who survived combat lost their lives just two years after the war's end.
 The town never recovered and faded into obscurity.
-Polish immigrants, mostly from the German partition, began to appear in the 1870s and the area was re-settled, though it did not reach the status[?] of before.
+Polish immigrants, mostly from the German partition, began to appear in the 1870s, and the area was re-settled, though it did not reach the status[?] of before.
 In 1889, Father Grabinger from Brenham's St. Mary's established St. Stanislaus Roman Catholic Church.
 Denizens of Polish ancestry can still be found in the area surrounding the church and throughout Washington and Austin counties.

 20th and 21st centuries

-In 1933, the Farmers Bank of Chappell Hill refused to close its doors when so ordered by President Franklin Delano Roosevelt during a March 6 to March 10 banking freeze.
+In 1933, the Farmers Bank of Chappell Hill refused to close its doors when President Franklin D. Roosevelt ordered a March 6 to March 10 banking freeze.
 The owner of the bank took out an ad in a Boston newspaper protesting the order.